 Removing Certain Types of Pipes

 The major thing to watch out for are leftover lead pipes.
 Before people knew that lead is highly toxic when ingested in trace quantities over a long period of time– which can happen when lead pipes are in constant contact with potable water– lead’s durability made it a popular choice for plumbing.

 Fortunately, most lead plumbing pipes from the 19th and early 20th centuries have long since been removed.
 However, with very old historic homes, it’s still something you want to be sure about.
 Lead pipes absolutely need water pipe replacement with safe modern materials.

 Polybutylene pipes, popular during the 1970s and 1980s, should also be replaced whenever feasible, because they’re actually rather fragile and prone to pipe leaks.

 NJ Plumbing Pipe Inspection, Replacement, & Repair

-Plumbing contractors will generally begin by looking at the most readily accessible pipes, often located in basements and utility rooms.
+Plumbing contractors will generally begin by looking at the most readily accessible pipes, like main water supply pipe line often located in basements and utility rooms.
 Worn out pipes often show signs of discoloration, flaking, staining, and other abnormalities.